h-sifat/productivity-timer/README.md

 It's probably intended by **blessed-contrib** as drawing that line is probably expensive.
 Not sure if I should create a new line-chart element after every resize event.

+**3.** The key bindings doesn't work or app is not responding to key press.

+You probably clicked somewhere in the app that removed the focus from the selected element.
+Try pressing <kbd>ctrl-j</kbd> or <kbd>ctrl-k</kbd> to bring back the focus or move to another tab and come back to the current one.

 [Go to TOC](#table-of-contents)